 And remember: you can hurt your credit even with perfect payments if your utilization is too high.
 Credit scoring is more complex than most people realize.

 Start with your free annual credit report from Equifax.
 See where you stand.
 Then pick one or two strategies from this article and get to work.
+When you’re ready, explore your Residential Mortgage Financing.
+If you’re new to Canada, also read how to get a mortgage as a newcomer or immigrant.

 Frequently Asked Questions